SarahAKhan/sarah-hydejack/index.md

 ## Hello!
 Thank you for visiting my site!
 My name is Sarah Khan and I am an MSCS grad student at Georgia Tech, specializing in Computational Perception and Robotics.

-Here you will find some of the projects I have worked on and am currently working on:
+Here you will find some of the projects I have previously and am currently working on:
 <!--projects_academics-->
 <!--projects-->